Jerry-code-oss/Luck_Program/README.md

 More detail can access beiwaiicclib.site
 status: complete

+Neuron simulation
+Neuron simulater simulate how neural are growing inside human's brain.
+This project future's expectation is to help computer think like human and have intelligent base on simulation.

 Fortress:
 Fortress is a project that to have a combination with software and hardware, this project aimming to automaticaly control a toy gun to draw a bead on a person.